 The proposed moratorium is a starting point.
 They’re saying that if we want the Mission to be part of the solution we’re going to need to give the current residents more of the benefit.
 That sounds like an invitation to negotiate to me.

-Instead of forcing market rate development, which will ultimately be too expensive, down the throats of the Mission’s residents and risk having them shut it down completely, we need to come to the table with a policy solution (maybe stricter affordable housing mandates for development in the Mission?) that will garner the political support of all its constituents.
-At this point I don’t know what that solution would be, but that wasn’t the point of this post.
+Instead of forcing market-rate development, which will ultimately be too expensive, down the throats of the Mission’s residents and have them shut it down completely, we need to come to the table with a policy solution (maybe stricter affordable housing mandates for development in the Mission, emergency rental assistance for existing residents, and upzoning wealthier neighborhoods) that will garner the political support of all its constituents.
+I don’t know what that political solution should be, but that wasn’t the point of this post.
 My point is that it’s possible to think a moratorium is bad (which I do), but also understand why it’s not a completely irrational response to the current circumstances.